cschladetsch/CppAsmGcd/Readme.md

 This project demonstrates the integration of a NASM (x86-64 Assembly) function with a modern C++23 program to compute the Least Common Multiple (LCM) of two 64-bit integers.
 The project is built using GCC, NASM, and CMake.

-Really shows that python is based on C.
+Really shows that python is based on C and the cost is is in translation and interpretation.

 And that ultra-customised manual Assembly is not much faster than C++.